 - Particle size distribution: “fine” is not a spec.
 Consistent mouthfeel comes from measurable targets and tight ranges.

-- Addition timing: add too early and you may create processing issues; add too late and you may never fully disperse.
+- Addition timing: add too early and you'll create processing issues; add too late and you'll never fully disperse.

-At KorNutra, this is the kind of detail that gets proven at pilot scale-because dispersion that works in a beaker doesn’t always hold up in real equipment at real batch sizes.
+At KorNutra, we prove this kind of detail at pilot scale—because dispersion that works in a beaker doesn't always hold up in real equipment at real batch sizes.

 Flavor: maca doesn’t just need masking—it needs a plan

-Maca’s earthy notes can be persistent, and gummies have a way of making certain off-notes hang around longer than you expect.
-The common response is to push flavor and sweetness higher.
-That can work, but it can also backfire by creating a candy-heavy profile that still leaves an odd finish.
+Maca's earthy notes are persistent, and gummies have a way of making off-notes hang around longer than you'd expect.
+The usual fix is to push flavor and sweetness higher.
+That works—until it doesn't.
+You end up with a candy-heavy profile that still leaves an odd finish.

 A better approach is to build flavor architecture—a structure that steers the palate away from earthy notes without overloading sugar or turning the gummy into a flavor bomb.